 “You win some, you lose some,” he said.

-Still images from video
+Still frames from video

 Due to its graphic nature, the video of this exploding whale will not be posted on this site.
 Instead, we’ve posted four key frames of the video, reduced in size, in order to document explosion.